soponpunth/AutoPass_DD2/README.md

 # Set to False to input a number manually
 auto_detect_wave = True

+# Automatically click a replay button
+# Set to True to enable the feature
+auto_replay_map = False

 # Beep sound duration in milliseconds
 sound_ms = 1500